GorD88/atlassian-ai-news-aggregator/README.md

 ### Initial Setup

-After installation, access the global page in Jira:
+After installation, access the global page in Confluence:
-- The "AI News Aggregator" page will appear in your Jira navigation
+- The "AI News Aggregator" page will appear in your Confluence navigation
 - Click on it to open the configuration interface

 ### Adding Feeds